 How can we better predict how new drugs act in the human body?
-This was the main question when we started our publicly funded R&D project Body-on-a-Chip (BoC) in 2012.
+This was the main question when we started our publicly funded R&D project, Body-on-a-Chip (BoC), in 2012.
 Too many new and promising drugs fail in very late stages of the development process because they are not efficient or produce unwanted – sometimes even dangerous – side effects.

 “We can now test drugs on organ networks, instead of single organs, to better understand how they affect the human body as a whole”

 Generous and visionary funding by the European Union allowed us to take the technology a step further.
-We created a polymer microfluidic chip which connects different 3D micro-organs and creates an abstract version of a human body, on a chip.
+We created a polymer microfluidic chip that connects different 3D micro-organs and creates an abstract version of a human body, on a chip.
 This is how we can now test drugs on organ networks, instead of single organs, to better understand how they affect the human body as a whole.
-It means that animal testing in the future might become obsolete – or at least substantially reduced.
+This means that animal testing in the future might become obsolete – or at least substantially reduced.

-We are currently beta testing the BoC platform, baptized Akura™ Flow, with commercial prototypes.
+We are currently beta testing the Body-on-a-Chip (BoC) platform, baptized Akura™ Flow, with commercial prototypes.
 This is only two years after the project was successfully completed!
 Hoffmann La Roche Pharmaceuticals in Basel is one of the beta testers and uses the platform in-house to investigate liver-tumor interaction.
-The Akura™ Flow system was also a top contender for the Innovation Award at the 2018 Society of Laboratory Automation and Science Annual Meeting in San Diego, USA.
+The Akura™ Flow Human-on-a-Chip system was also a top contender for the Innovation Award at the 2018 Society of Laboratory Automation and Science Annual Meeting in San Diego, USA.

-Thanks to the excellent collaboration in our EU-sponsored FET Open project we were able to work with top-experts in Europe.
-It also helped us build a strong international network to make fast progress to commercialization.
-Academic partner ETH, who designed and produced the microfluidic chip, is still working closely with industrial partner InSphero.
+Thanks to the excellent collaboration in our EU-sponsored FET Open project, we were able to work with top experts in Europe.
+It also helped us build a strong international network to make fast progress toward commercialization.
+Our academic partner ETH, who designed and produced the microfluidic chip, is still working closely with industrial partner InSphero.

 The Body-on-a-Chip project allowed us to work on the next wave of innovation for the company.
-We, our academic partners and AstraZeneca are proud to have made this project a success from start to commercial launch of a technology platform that will change the way new drugs are developed in the future: without animal testing.
+We, our academic partners and AstraZeneca, are proud to have made this project a success from start to commercial launch of a technology platform that will change the way new drugs are developed in the future: without animal testing.

-This article was adapted from my blog post on the EU web site.
+This article was adapted from my blog post on the EU website.
 Thanks to the EU team for helping with editing this article.